safakdinc/nuxt3-component-library/app/content/docs/2.components/tabs.md

       default: 'aliceblue'
       description: 'Background color of the active tab indicator'
     - name: 'class'
       type: 'String'
       default: '""'
+      description: 'Additional CSS classes to apply to the container'
+    - name: 'tabClass'
+      type: 'String'
+      default: '""'
       description: 'Additional CSS classes to apply to the tabs'